GriersonMarucciLab/Minesweeper/README.md

 -----------------
 The databases used to design our in-silico experiments, and compare our results to, includes Karr et al 17 and Glass et al 24 Supplementary Information, and Fraser et al M.genitalium G37 genome 18 interpreted by KEGG 26 and UniProt 25 as strain ATCC 33530/NCTC 10195.
 Minesweeper simulations raw and transformed output (.mat files) are available upon request, as they require 4.2 TB of storage.
-The output .fig files (10 GB) are available for download from our group�s Research Data Repository at the University of Bristol.
+The output .fig files (10 GB) are available for download from our groups Research Data Repository at the University of Bristol.
 GAMA simulations transformed output is available in ko.db.